 - Electrocoagulation (cutting of a wart with electric current during coagulation of tissues).
 The wart becomes charred.
 The electrode smooths the edges of the skin to healthy tissue.
 In about 1 week you will have no crust.
 This method is good because you shouldn’t worry about scars.

 Many people prefer not to resort to methods of official medicine but to use proven natural remedies to remove warts on hands.
 Despite the fact that some of them can be really effective, they can only be resorted to with the approval of the attending physician.
-One of the most effective means in the fight against warts, is considered the juice of celandine.
+One of the most effective means in the fight against warts, is considered the juice of celandine and duct tape.
 It should be applied very carefully, regularly applying to the pathological area, until it disappears completely.
 Acetic acid and fresh onion juice have a similar effect.
 Following another recipe, you need to brew in three liters of boiling water three tablespoons of dry peppergrass.
 After two hours, the broth is poured and heated.
 The hand affected by the warts must be hovering over the broth for 10-15 minutes.

 You can increase the effectiveness of hand wart treatment if you start to avoid accidental injuries to the skin of your hands.
 Try to wear gloves, especially when using annoying household chemicals.
 If a small abrasion still appeared, immediately treat it with hydrogen peroxide, iodine, alcohol or any other antiseptic.
 And one of the recommendations is to refuse a cut manicure.